CreateaFreeWebsite with Responsive Design Tutorials

 Resizing the Browser Manually and using Web Developer tools

-Now while still in Flex Mode, you want to open Developer Tools.
+Now while still in Resize Mode, you want to open Developer Tools.
 All browsers except Firefox will open Developer Tools by pressing the Ctrl and Shift keys and then the j key at the same time.

 Firefox users find the hamburger icon in the upper right corner(3 horizontal lines) and click it.
 Then choose More Tools - Web Developer Tools.